New 52 Early Years

 –the second feature to Batman Vol. 2 #23

 June 2006.
 Training course: Norway (north of Harstad) continued.
 Bruce—age 24, still bearded, and going under the assumed name “Banion”—trains with a warrior woman referred to only as The Queen.
 Also north of Harstad, Norway, Bruce fights another “death match,” this time for 28 hours straight, defeating dozens of men single-handedly.
-(Since Bruce leaves Gotham to train at age 18 in 2000, then the earliest this can be is June 2006, when he turns 24-years-old.)
+(Since Bruce leaves Gotham to train at age 18 in 2000, then the earliest this can be is June 2006, when he turns twenty-four-years-old.)

 –REFERENCE: In the second feature to Detective Comics Vol. 2 #0.
 Training course: Himalayan foothills.
 Bruce returns to the Himalayan region for additional training.
 (Alfred, in ‘tec Vol. 2 #0, which occurs in 2007, says there was a rumor that Bruce was seen in the foothills of the Himalayas ONE YEAR prior.)